Ricardo Mella: In exile

-In 1882 he moved to Madrid as part of his imposed exile and there renewed contact with Juan Serrano.
-He married Serrano's daughter, Esparanza Serrano Rivera, with whom he had 12 children.
-In 1884 he collaborated with the monthly publication Acracia and the Barcelona Newspaper El Productor to translate Bakunin's God and State into Spanish.
+In 1882, he moved to Madrid as part of his imposed exile and there renewed contact with Juan Serrano.
+He married Serrano's daughter Esparanza Serrano Rivera, with whom he had 12 children.
+In 1884, he collaborated with the monthly publication Acracia and the Barcelona Newspaper El Productor to translate Bakunin's God and State into Spanish.

-On the advice of his father-in-law Mella studied topography and moved to Andalusia to work.
-In Seville he founded several newspapers, among them La Solidaridad in 1888.
-He attended the 1st and 2nd Socialist Competitions (Reus 1885, Barcelona 1889), entering 8 essays, all of which won prizes: "El problema de la emigración en Galicia"; "Diferencias entre el comunismo y el colectivismo"; "La anarquía: su pasado, su presente y su porvenir"; "Breves apuntes sobre las pasiones humanas"; "La nueva utopía (novela imaginaria)"; "El colectivismo: sus fundamentos científicos"; "Organización, agitación, revolución y El crimen de Chicago".
+On the advice of his father-in-law, Mella studied topography and moved to Andalusia to work.
+In Seville, he founded several newspapers, including La Solidaridad in 1888.
+He attended the 1st and 2nd Socialist Competitions (Reus 1885, Barcelona 1889), entering eight essays, all of which won prizes: "El problema de la emigración en Galicia"; "Diferencias entre el comunismo y el colectivismo"; "La anarquía: su pasado, su presente y su porvenir"; "Breves apuntes sobre las pasiones humanas"; "La nueva utopía (novela imaginaria)"; "El colectivismo: sus fundamentos científicos"; "Organización, agitación, revolución y El crimen de Chicago".